top of page

 Step 1 - Pay off bad debt.

-We are in a low interest rate environment and have been for a long time.
+Second, we are in a low interest rate environment and have been for a long time.
 If inflation is ripping at 4.7% and the bank is only charging you 2.7% interest, guess who is making 2% on money that isn’t even theirs?
 Just like in our previous example, the value of the asset rises at a pace close to inflation while the loan against it decreases in value at the same rate.
 Worried about interest rate hikes?
 You can lock in a 5 year rate now to avoid facing any short term hikes.
 Just be aware that having a variable rate is often more cost effective over the long run.

 Jonathan Beam is a real estate investor in the Niagara region who is passionate about helping you achieve financial freedom through real estate.
 He works with new and experienced investors to formulate a plan that fits your specific situation and provides market guidance and consultation on the best places and strategies to pursue within the Niagara Region.
 Book a free, half hour no obligation consultation to see how he can help you to achieve your goals.
 His travels are available at www.realestateandrepeat.com